indimail/indimail-virtualdomains/.github/README-indimail.md

 Dec 08 09:10:19 argos.indimail.org qmta-send[1197]: status: local 0/10 remote 0/20
 ```

 As you can see above that qmta-send is very easy to setup and consumes very little resource (3.5M in this case).
-In the above case, /usr/sbin/MTAlspawn and /usr/sbin/MTArspawn are in fact qmta-send processes with exactly the same code as [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-lspawn.8) and [qmail-rspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-rspawn.8).
+In the above case, <u>/usr/sbin/MTAlspawn</u> and <u>/usr/sbin/MTArspawn</u> are in fact qmta-send processes with exactly the same code as [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-lspawn.8) and [qmail-rspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-rspawn.8).
 The only external process in the above case is the splogger command running with pid 258422.
 In future versions, I might make splogger too an internal process and eliminate the requirement of a separate binary.
-My ultimate goal for qmta-send is to subsume [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) and [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) too.
+My ultimate goal for qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) is to subsume [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) and [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) too.

 Just like for indimail-mini installation, If you want to setup a SMTP service, you can setup mini-smtpd service.
 In case you setup SMTP service, you may want to handle tasks is dkim, virus and spam filtering.
 You can use QHPSI along with a virus scanner like clamav.
 You can also choose not to have these tasks done at the client end, but rather have it carried out by the QMQP service.
 For virus scanning refer to chapter [Virus Scanning using QHPSI](#virus-scanning-using-qhpsi).
 You can set **QMAILQUEUE** to [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8), [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8), etc. However, you must remember to have [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8) called at the end in case you change **QMAILQUEUE** to something other than [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8).
 If you need to setup [mini-smtpd(8)](https://github.com/indimail/indimail-mta/wiki/mini-smtpd.8), here can be an option